 Example: I will wait on going to coffee with my friend until I finish Module #3.

 After you’ve identified one thing in each category, put it into practice.
 The choices you make today can directly influence your future.
 Being diligent and intentional in the small things will show you how you’ll handle the big things.

-A note from the editor: Marissa Nash is one of our fabulous coaches here at Unbound, and this post was actually an email she wrote to her students.
-When I happened upon this email one day, I quickly reached out to Marissa to ask her if we could publish it on our blog.
+A note from the editor: Marissa Nash is one of our fabulous coaches here at Unbound, and this post was actually an email she wrote to help her students.
+When I happened across this email, I quickly reached out to Marissa, asking if we could publish it on our blog.